-We come in all different colors, shapes and sizes which certainly doesn't go unnoticed by children but I have noticed in years of working with kids (prior to having my own) that kids often like the differences of others.
+We come in all different colors, shapes and sizes which certainly doesn't go unnoticed by children but I have noticed in almost 20 years of working with kids that kids often like the differences of others.
 They are fascinated with skin color or hair color that is different from their own.
 I've known kids that want baby dolls of a different complexion because they find it beautiful.

-What if, instead of letting our differences divide us we celebrated them?
+What if, instead of pretending diversity didn’t exist, we actually celebrated it?

 Differences can be explored.

-Sometimes kids do notice differences in what might seem to be a negative way.
-They can be unsure or even afraid of someone that is not able bodied like them or who talks "funny" but one thing you can guarantee, kids will explore the differences.
-It may be embarrassing for the parent but they'll look, maybe even touch and they will ask questions.
-As adults that "know better" we will tell them it's not polite and, yes, to some degree it's not but exploring our differences is a good thing.
-It helps us understand the other person better.
+Sometimes kids do have what seems to be a negative reaction to someone else’s differences.
+They can be unsure or even afraid of someone that is not able bodied like them or who talks "funny" but one thing you can count on is kids will explore the differences.

 What if, instead of avoiding people with differences we asked questions with the intent of learning something about them?